citp/privacy-policy-historical/c/ca/caf/cafepress.com.md

-> *The following text is extracted and transformed from the cafepress.com privacy policy that was archived on 2007-10-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071030175704id_/http%3A//www.cafepress.com/cp/info/help/privacy_policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cafepress.com privacy policy that was archived on 2008-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080630073153id_/http%3A//www.cafepress.com/cp/info/help/privacy_policy.aspx) for the most accurate reproduction.*

-# CafePress.com : Help Desk : Privacy Policy
+# CafePress.com : Customer Service : Privacy Policy

-Privacy Policy

 [](http://www.truste.org/ivalidate.php?url=www.cafepress.com&sealid=101)

-**Effective Date: September 25, 2006**
+**Effective Date: January 21, 2008**

 CafePress.com values the users of our website (the "Website").
 Your privacy and trust are very important to us.
 We recognize that you may be concerned about our collection, use, and disclosure of the personally identifiable information ("Personal Information") that we collect when you use the Website and the services offered on the Website ("CafePress.com Services").
 This Privacy Policy describes the information that we collect from you, how we collect this information, and what we do with it after we collect it.
 By using the Website you are accepting the practices described in this Privacy Policy.
 If you have any questions or comments regarding this Privacy Policy, please contact us at [privacy@cafepress.com](mailto:privacy@cafepress.com).